cross-lang-and-cross-platform/cross-lang-and-cross-platform/README.md

 ## Notes

 * The to-be-developed tooling will not compete but coexist and possibly even provide foundation for cross-platform **UI libraries** (such as [Flutter] and [React Native]), i.e. the tooling is intended to be a part of the respective [software ecosystems].
-* Microservices and IPC (inter-process communication) are two other important approaches to cross-language interoperability.
+* [Microservices] and [IPC] (inter-process communication) are two other important approaches to cross-language interoperability.
 They come with considerably greater performance overhead that can be justified in **some** but *not even in the majority of use cases*.

 <!-- The claim "but *not even in the majority of use cases*" must be supported with facts -->

-# What is the prior art?
+# Existing approaches and their issues

-Good overview of the existing approaches and issues with them is given in the presentation ["Making Libraries Consumable for Non-C++ Developers - Aaron R Robinson - CppCon 2021"].
+Good overview of the prior art is given in the presentation ["Making Libraries Consumable for Non-C++ Developers - Aaron R Robinson - CppCon 2021"].
 Duration: 58:22.

 # Are there any teams or individual developers working on similar problems?

-Maybe.
+Almost surely, yes.
 The are plans to create a list of teams and individual developers working on related problems and make the interaction with them as transparent and easy as possible.

+# How is the project going to be driven from the financial standpoint?

+The team buys the motto of [Rust Foundation],

+> "Good software is built by happy, well-supported people".

+Once the working group delivers the results that bring undeniable value, the team will consider possible options of getting the financial support for the project.

-# Repo navigation
+# Repository navigation

 * [History of the project](https://github.com/JohnScience/cross-lang-and-cross-platform/blob/main/HISTORY.md)